 The first thing Jesus tells us is that prayer is something personal between me and my Father.
-In Jesus day it was common for some to look for public occasions to pray.
-The more people who heard you the better.
+In Jesus’ day, it was common for some to look for public occasions to pray—the more people who heard you, the better.
 I do believe there is a time and place for public prayer.
 But these people were praying to draw attention to themselves.
 Prayer should be directed to God, not to those who are listening, and not to get others to think more highly of you.

 Jesus also counsels us about our language.
-When you listen to some pray in public, do you ever notice that they sound totally different than when they are just talking to you?
+When you listen to some people pray in public, do you ever notice that they sound totally different than when they are just talking to you?
 Sometimes it is in the vocabulary they use, and sometimes the whole tone changes.
-And that would make sense if God cared about all that; but why would he?
+And that would make sense if God cared about all that, but why would he?
 He knows us better than we know ourselves.
 I doubt that he will be impressed when we try and use our churchy words and voice when we talk with him.
 Just be yourself instead.
 He already knows what you need, and just wants to hear from you as his beloved child, not as a supplicant before his king.

 - Offer up praise to God, worship him, honor him as Lord and God.

-- Seek his will for yourself, your family, the church you are a part of, the world around you.
+- Seek his will for yourself, your family, the church you are a part of, and the world around you.

 - Seek forgiveness for your wrongs.

 - Express forgiveness for those who have wronged you, even if they are not interested in it.